What is an opioid?

 Opioids are a class of drugs that include the illegal drug heroin, synthetic opioids such as fentanyl, and pain relievers available legally by prescription, such as oxycodone (OxyContin®), hydrocodone (Vicodin®), codeine, morphine, and many others.

 Overdose can result in shallow breathing, confusion, lessened alertness and loss of consciousness.
 Pupils will be constricted (pin-point/small).
 Respiratory depression might cause an arrest.
 Combination with alcohol or sleeping pills can be a hazardous combo.

 Ask accompanying people if the victim was on opioids.

-Observe the surroundings for empty vials and syringer
+Observe the surroundings for empty vials and syringes

 What to do if overdose is suspected?

-Apart from the usual BLS sequence and supporting breaths, consider an antidote as per local policy.
+Apart from the usual BLS sequence and supporting rescue breaths, consider an antidote.

-The antidote is NALOXONE given IM or IV or Intranasal as soon as overdose is suspected.
+The antidote is NALOXONE – given as soon as an overdose is suspected.